 - Sales to an employee stock ownership plan (“ESOP”), and

 - Sales to an outside third-party, such as a strategic buyer or private equity group.
-Let’s discuss these in reverse order.

-Sale to Outside Third-Parties
+Sale to Outside Third-parties

 As previously mentioned, this exit path is not very successful for most construction companies.
 However, if you wish to pursue this option be sure you align yourself with a team of professionals with a proven track record of success.
 You may need to replace many of your current professionals to make this successful as they may lack the expertise and experience to make this happen.